-Asian cuisines present some of wine’s most exciting—and challenging—pairing opportunities.
-From delicate sashimi to fiery curries, the spectrum of flavors across Asia demands a thoughtful approach.
-Here is how to navigate it.
+Probably should have led with this section, honestly.
+Asian cuisines present some of wine’s most exciting — and challenging — pairing opportunities.
+From delicate sashimi to fiery curries, the spectrum of flavors across Asia demands a thoughtful approach that goes beyond typical pairing rules.

 Japanese Cuisine: Precision and Subtlety

-Sushi and sashimi: Raw fish requires extreme delicacy.
-Bone-dry sparkling wine is ideal—the bubbles cleanse the palate without overwhelming.
-Champagne works for special occasions, but crisp Cava or Crémant is equally effective.
+Sushi and sashimi: Raw fish requires extreme delicacy from your wine.
+Bone-dry sparkling wine is ideal because the bubbles cleanse the palate without overwhelming the fish.
+Champagne works for special occasions, but crisp Cava or Crémant is equally effective at a fraction of the price.

 Among still wines, dry Riesling, Albariño, or Grüner Veltliner provide the high acidity and neutral character that lets fish shine.
-Avoid anything oaky, fruity, or heavy.
+Avoid anything oaky, fruity, or heavy — it will trample the subtle flavors.

 Tempura: Fried foods love bubbles.
 Champagne or sparkling wine cuts through the oil brilliantly.
-High-acid white wines like Muscadet also work.
+High-acid white wines like Muscadet also work well here.

 Ramen: Rich pork broth and chewy noodles want refreshing contrast.
-Try a chilled Beaujolais or even a dry sake (technically rice wine, but contextually perfect).
+Try a chilled Beaujolais or even a dry sake (technically rice wine, but contextually perfect for the moment).

 Chinese Cuisine: Regional Diversity

 Cantonese (dim sum, roast duck): Often subtle and sweet, Cantonese food pairs well with off-dry Riesling, Gewürztraminer, or Chenin Blanc.
-Roast duck specifically loves Pinot Noir—both are earthy and rich.
+Roast duck specifically loves Pinot Noir — both are earthy and rich in ways that complement each other beautifully.

 Sichuan (mapo tofu, dan dan noodles): The numbing heat requires low-alcohol, sweet wines.
-Moscato d’Asti or German Riesling Kabinett are your best friends.
+Moscato d’Asti or German Riesling Kabinett are your best friends when the peppercorns hit.

 Shanghainese (red-braised pork, soup dumplings): Sweeter, richer preparations can handle fuller wines.
-Off-dry Chenin Blanc or even a light red like Valpolicella works.
+Off-dry Chenin Blanc or even a light red like Valpolicella works surprisingly well.

 Thai Cuisine: Heat and Aromatics